MultiSafepay/docs/content/my-account/manage-account/managing-websites.md

 **Note:** Website names are displayed on MultiSafepay payment pages and, for some payment methods, on the customer’s bank statement (if supported by their bank).

+## Viewing the site ID, API key, and secure code

+To view the site ID, API key, and secure code for a website:

+1. Sign in to your [live](https://merchant.multisafepay.com) or [test](https://testmerchant.multisafepay.com) MultiSafepay dashboard.

+2. Go to **Settings** > **Website settings**.

+3. Click on the relevant website to view the **Website details** page.

 ## Connecting websites to your backend

 To connect a website to your [backend](/glossaries/multisafepay-glossary/#backend), enter the required details:

-- Most [ready-made integrations](/integrations/ecommerce-integrations): Your [API key, site ID, secure code](/account/site-id-api-key-secure-code/), and account ID (top-right corner of your dashboard)
+- Most [ready-made integrations](/integrations/ecommerce-integrations): Your site ID, API key, and secure code, and account ID (top-right corner of your dashboard)

 - Self-made integrations: The API key under **Website settings** in your account

 The connection is finalized.
 To validate the connection, [place a test order](/integrations/testing/).

+## Displaying your company name
+You can specify how your company name appears on customer bank or credit card statements and on MultiSafepay payment pages, or choose to display an alias instead.
+Customers may prefer this if you offer adult products.

+To set how your company name displays, follow these steps:

+1. Sign in to your [MultiSafepay dashboard](https://merchant.multisafepay.com).
+2. Go to **Settings** > **Website settings**.
+3. In the **Name** field, enter the name to display (maximum 35 characters).
+4. Click **Save**.

 ## Deleting websites